internetarchive/dweb-transports/WRITINGSHIMS.md

 The key challenge is that the Archive has about 50 petabytes of data, and none of the distributed platforms can pratically handle that currently.
 So we use 'lazy-seeding' techniques to push/pull data into a platform as its requested by users.

-Optionally, if the process of adding a, possibly large, item is slow (e.g. in IPFS, WEBTORRENT),  we can also crawl some subset of Archive resources and pre-seed those files to the platform.
+Optionally, if the process of adding a, possibly large, item is slow (e.g. in IPFS, WEBTORRENT),
+some subset of Archive resources could be pre-crawled and those files pre-seeded to the platform.
+The biggest challenge in that preseeding is scalably keeping a mapping from Archive addresses to addresses in the transport.

 In all cases, we presume that we run a (potentially) modified peer at the Archive, so that interaction between the Archive servers and the system is fast and bandwidth essentially free.